Working with perspectives

 There are detailed articles for each of the different tiles, that take you through all the configuration options and a walkthrough to get you started.

-For more information about how to configure each tile type see the list of tile articles here:
+For more information about how to configure each tile please browse the KB to Dashboarding > Tiles

 - Publishing the perspective